 Cancer pain has many sources.
 It sounds simple, but it's often caused by the cancer itself.

 When cancer grows and harms tissue nearby, it can cause pain in those areas.
 It releases chemicals that irritate the area around the tumor.
 As tumors grow, they may put stress on bones, nerves, and organs around them.

 Cancer-related tests, treatments, and surgery can cause aches and discomfort.
 You may also feel pain that has nothing to do with cancer, like normal headaches and tight muscles.

 Each person is different.
 How you experience cancer pain depends on the type you have, its stage, and whether you have a low or high tolerance for pain.
-Most people with feel it in one of these three ways:
+Most people will feel it in one of these three ways:

 - Acute pain: Imagine that you've been punched in the stomach.
 It hurts a lot at the beginning then eases off quickly.
-Acute pain tells your body you've been injured and heals as you do.

 - Chronic pain: This kind of pain hangs around a long time.
 It can be a low throb or sharp and affect your life in many ways.
 Although it won’t completely disappear, you can manage it with pain medication.

 - Breakthrough pain: If you treat chronic pain with medication, you may still feel a flash of pain every once in a while.
 This is called “breakthrough pain” because it breaks through the effects of your medication.
 It often happens quickly, lasts a short time and can feel very strong.

 Tell Your Doctor